jumphone/scRef/Reference/README.md

 # 1. MouseBrain_Zhang2014
-We have generated a human reference in this folder by mapping mouse gene name to human gene name.
+We have generated a human reference in this folder by mapping mouse gene to human gene.

 Ref.
 Zhang, Y., et al. An RNA-sequencing transcriptome and splicing database of glia, neurons, and vascular cells of the cerebral cortex.
 J Neurosci 2014;34(36):11929-11947.